hvdwolf/Esp8266GatewayPimatic/README.md

 This mysensors version 2.0 version EspGateway2866 pushes sensor values directly to Pimatic via the REST-API

-This version is for the mysensors (development) version 2.0 of.
+This version is for the mysensors (development) version 2.0.
 If you want a version for the mysensors 1.5 version check my [other branch](https://github.com/hvdwolf/Esp8266GatewayPimatic/tree/master)

 Both the previous mysensors 1.5 and this mysensors 2.0 version are based on [this post](https://forum.mysensors.org/topic/3098/esp8266-as-wifi-gateway-that-posts-to-thingspeak) in the mysensors forum leading to [this repository](https://github.com/Lendog/Mysensors-ESP8266-Wifi-gateway-post-to-thingspeak).